HorizenLabs/zkverify-docs/docs/tutorials/06-submit-proofs/03-polygon_cdk_proof_submission.md

 ## Step 3

-Send the proof to ZkVerify chain.
+Send the proof to zkVerify chain.
 In order to do this you can use [PolkadotJs](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fnh-rpc.horizenlabs.io#/extrinsics).

 - Select your account (you must have some ACME)
-- Choose the `settlementFFlonkPallet`
+- Choose the `settlementFFlonkPallet` and the call `submitProof`
 - Inside the field `rawProof` paste the string obtained from the previous step
 - Click on `submitTransaction`